 Compared to the other measuring instruments such as voltage divider, the concept of Wheatstone bridge is widely used because of the accuracy in its measurement of resistance.

 Components of Wheatstone bridge experiment

-- Resistor with an unknown resistance value.
+- A resistor with an unknown resistance value.

 - Two resistors (with known resistance value)

-- Voltage/Power source
+- Voltage/DC source

 - Connecting Wires

 A Wheatstone bridge is a bridge-type structure having four resistors, three of known and one of unknown value.

 Here R1, R2, and R3 have known values among which R2 is adjustable and finally Rx is the value to be measured.
 Along with these resistances, a galvanometer (Vg) is there between B & D, and a DC supply between A & C.

 Working Principle of Wheatstone bridge